NotChencho/FinalMachineLearning/README.md

 Some data could not be upload to the github due to its weight so it is stored in a drive folder with the same structure as it should be in the repository.
 LINK: https://drive.google.com/drive/folders/1F5ATLNVgeNH7yDYWsC51JjqTTGtzj-En?usp=sharing

+Also a copy of this markdown file has been uploaded in pdf format to the repository in order to show that it respects the length conditions in the project statement

 ---
 ## 1. Introduction
 For this project, we conducted an analysis of the public perception of the current Spanish political situation.
 To achieve our goal, we first needed the datasets from which we were going to start working, which was made possible with a dataset we scraped from the subreddit r/SpainPolitics (https://www.redit.com/r/SpainPolitics/), the main reason why we have chosen this subreddit is due to its size, as it covers a wide range of members from a community which began in 2019, which is the second main reason that made us select this dataset, as it contains one of the most heated moments in recent history of our country.
 Here we can find topics such as the global pandemic we all suffered back in 2020, COVID-19, we can also find comments about the Ukrainian war that started in february 2022, that has a notable impact in our lives and more recent aspects of our daily life, like the Tariff War, started by the president of the United States of America or the legal cases from the wife of the President of Spain.
 In order to ensure that we were able to provide an unbiased source of information, we checked that the community had active moderation and guidelines.
 The primary goal we aim to achieve is to analyze shifts in the general public sentiment over those complicated periods.